 “The whole experience is not just satisfying for me personally but to see South Africa up there, to see Dungeons up there, seeing James Taylor up there, overall to put South Africa on the map is most satisfying for me,” said Baker.

-The Best Overall Performance Award came from his outstanding rides during big wave swell events in South Africa, California and Mexico over the past 12 months.
+The Best Overall Performance Award came from his outstanding rides during big wave swell events in South Africa, California, and Mexico over the past 12 months.
 For winning both divisions, Baker claimed $USD 20,000 in cash and a new Honda Aquatrax PWC.

 “It is an honor to win Best Overall Performance and to be the first South African to do it,” he said.

-Hawaiian Mark Healey, 28, cemented his big wave surfing reputation with a win in the $5,000 Monster Tube Category, his first ever Billabong XXL Award.
-During a swell run to a remote break in the Pacific Northwest, Healey towed into a crazy left slab at a break called Yeti.
-Unleashing on dry reef and virtually below sea level, the monster tube ride beat equally insane entries from Kerby Brown – WA Slab (Western Australia), Dylan Longbottom – Teahupoo (Central Coast, NSW), Garrett McNamara – Teahupoo (Hawaii) and Ryan Hipwood – Shipstern Bluff (Gold Coast).
+Unleashing on the dry reef and virtually below sea level, the monster tube ride beat equally insane entries from Kerby Brown - WA Slab (Western Australia), Dylan Longbottom - Teahupoo (Central Coast, NSW), Garrett McNamara - Teahupoo (Hawaii) and Ryan Hipwood - Shipstern Bluff (Gold Coast).

-Maya Gabeira (Brazil) maintained her stranglehold on the $5,000 Billabong Girls Best Overall Performance Award by winning the category for a third consecutive year.
 The 22-year-old has continually pushed the boundaries of female big wave surfing over the past 12 months, basing herself in the Hawaiian islands and chasing swell events around the world with tow partner Carlos Burle.

-“Even though this is my third time winning, I still feel nervous and I am super stoked to be here every year, said Gabeira.
-“This is very rewarding as all the other big wave riders are voting on it, so being here tonight and winning again means a lot to me.”
+"This is very rewarding as all the other big wave riders are voting on it, so being here tonight and winning again means a lot to me."

-The Verizon Wipe Out Award went to Australian surfer Ross Clarke-Jones for a near life-ending battering at Pedra Branca, located off the Tasmanian coast.
+The Verizon Wipe Out Award went to Australian surfer Ross Clarke-Jones for a near-life-ending battering at Pedra Branca, located off the Tasmanian coast.

 BILLABONG XXL RIDE OF THE YEAR AWARD